 Content curation can easily fit into many of your other marketing tactics.
 The key is sharing this content strategically and adding a personal touch.
-Here are three easy ways to elevate your brand by sharing curated content:
+Here are four easy ways to elevate your brand by sharing curated content:

-- Email Newsletters.
-Similar to the curated blog posts, email newsletters are a great opportunity to serve as an industry resource for your subscribers.
+- Email Newsletters: Similar to the curated blog posts, email newsletters are a great opportunity to serve as an industry resource for your subscribers.
 Choose your favorite articles from the week and mix them in with original content from your site to create a valuable email for your readers.

-- Social Networks.
-You know all the interesting articles you’re collecting?
+- Social Networks: You know all the interesting articles you’re collecting?
 Share them on social media!
 This will not only help you grow your following, but also add value to your brand.
 By sharing outsider content from other businesses and thought leaders, it proves to your audience that you know you are an expert in your industry and confident enough in your own brand to share someone else’s content.
 Additionally, by interacting with other brands on social media, you could potentially double your exposure if they engage with you as well.

 How to Collect and Organize Curated Content